pumnea/exercism-go/party-robot/README.md

 The robot provides the table number in a 3 digits format.
 If the number is less than 3 digits it gets extra leading zeroes to become 3 digits (e.g. 3 becomes 003).
 The robot also mentions the distance of the table.
-Fortunately only with a precision that's limited to 1 digit.
+Fortunately only with a precision that'msg limited to 1 digit.

 ```go
 AssignTable("Christiane", 27, "Frank", "on the left", 23.7834298)